WalletWasabi/WasabiDoc/docs/glossary/Glossary.md

 ### Transaction Surveillance Company

 A transaction surveillance company is one which attempts to spy on all Bitcoin users.
-Their business model is usually to sell the data to any governments, corporations and individuals willing to pay for their services.
+Their business model is usually to sell the data to any government, corporation or individual willing to pay for their services.
 Read more: [Transaction Surveillance Companies](/why-wasabi/TransactionSurveillanceCompanies.md)
 :::